GnaspGames/Smelt/Docs/Syntax.md

 ## Wrapping Lines

 Sometimes you might want a command to wrap to the next line because it's just too long.
-To do this, put the "\" as the END of a line to let one-command know that the command is continuing on the next line.
+To do this, put the "\" as the END of a line to let *Smelt* know that the command is continuing on the next line.

 Example: